pfrazee/eco/README.md

 SSB's feeds guarantee one-time, ordered delivery of messages (within that feed).
 That gives us flexibility to use operation-based CRDTs.

 Ecotypes are also aware of the full set of nodes involved, as they are defined in the schema.
 In that definition, the node-set is ordered.
-That ordering is used as needed, for instance to assign the dimensions in vector clocks, and to determine the order of authority in Greatest Authority Wins.
-(A nodeset of `{Bob, Alice}` creates a vector-clock of `<bob_seq,alice_seq>`.)
+That ordering assigns the dimensions in vector clocks and determines the order of authority in Greatest Authority Wins.

+Each update message includes the node's vector clock.

 ### `Counter` - [Op-based Counter](https://github.com/pfraze/crdt_notes#op-based-counter)